amarbuhtig/data_mining/README.md

 Including another tensor library designed for more practical or advanced purposes such as generalized Kronecker delta, anti-symmetrization and symmetrization, computing determine, invers, eigenvalues and eigenvectors of a matrix.
 Including a imaginary number library in order to compute eigenvalues and eigenvectors.
 Libraries above are designed for data mining but also cover some fields of scientific computing.
-Classic algorithms are gradually implemented using the libraries.
+Classic data_mining algorithms are gradually implemented using the libraries.